Seventh Heaven Kinky Boots at the Coliseum

 The Cast (Photo: Matt Crockett)

-The first scene where Mr Price sings, immediately had me admiring the exceptional sound quality in the Coliseum and Adan Fisher’s sound design and I was so sad to think that with Mr Price’s death I wouldn’t be hearing his voice again.
+The first scene where Mr Price sings, immediately had me admiring the exceptional sound quality in the Coliseum and Adam Fisher’s sound design and I was so sad to think that with Mr Price’s death I wouldn’t be hearing his voice again.
 But Jonathan Dryden-Taylor later reappears as one of the drag queens called the Angels.
 Fortunately Matt Cardle’s beautiful voice blew me away for the rest of the show.
 We meet Young Charlie in this early scene (Archie John Allen, Joshua Beswick, Louis Cohen and Callum George) being brought up to care about quality leather shoes who also sings with skill.

 Nicola has plans for the Northamptonshire factory to be redeveloped as condominiums but fortunately Charlie puts his foot down to save his workers from unemployment.
 Robert Jones’s factory set is realistic with a conveyor belt of shoes and multiple work benches with sewing machines and strips of leather everywhere.
 The place is Victorian and dark with long narrowed paned windows, a metal stair case leading off the factory floor to the small management office on a higher level.